cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

     To implement inv0 in constant time, compute inv0(x) := x^(q - 2).
     Notice on input 0, the output is 0 as required.

--   I2OSP and OS2IP: These functions are used to convert an octet-string to and from a non-negative integer as described in {{RFC8017}}.
+-   I2OSP and OS2IP: These functions are used to convert a byte string to and from a non-negative integer as described in {{RFC8017}}.

--   a \|\| b: denotes the concatenation of bit strings a and b.
+-   a \|\| b: denotes the concatenation of strings a and b.

 ## sgn0 variants {#sgn0-variants}